davquar/HumanCount/README.md

   * The minimum distance between people is less than the minimum allowed.
 * Shows an evolving **heat-map**, to describe the density of the people over certain areas, over time.

-The main goal of the project was to improve the size of the bounding boxes, also in order to give better distance estimations.
+In order to give better distance estimations, we needed to improve the size of the bounding boxes.
 To reach this goal, the approaches described in the paper **Human Detection Using HOG-SVM, Mixture of Gaussian and Background Contours Subtraction** by *A. H. Ahmed, K. Kpalma and A. O. Guedi* has been used as a reference.

 *A. H. Ahmed, K. Kpalma and A. O. Guedi, "[Human Detection Using HOG-SVM, Mixture of Gaussian and Background Contours Subtraction](https://ieeexplore.ieee.org/document/8334767/)," 2017 13th International Conference on Signal-Image Technology & Internet-Based Systems (SITIS), 2017, pp. 334-338, doi: 10.1109/SITIS.2017.62.*